extremeshok/docker-server-redirector/README.md

-# docker-haproxy-redictor
+# docker-server-redirector

 Listens and redirects a list of ports to a specific IP, used for server migrations until DNS provisions

-Uses HAproxy alpine
+Uses HAProxy and Alpine